 - Building equity, which is the difference between what your home is worth and what you owe on it.

-- Potentially getting more for your money, depending on where you live, as the rents may be higher in your area than the mortgage payment on an equivalent home.
+- Potentially getting more for your money, depending on where you live, as rent payments may be higher in your area than the mortgage payment on an equivalent home.

 - The possibility of refinancing your home to repay student loan debt, which would involve repaying student loans by tapping into home equity that you have built up due to rising property values or due to making mortgage payments.